Alluxio/alluxio/docs/en/deploy/Running-Alluxio-Using-Vagrant.md

 * Download and Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)

+For newer versions of macOS and VirtualBox, you might need to grant permission to VirtualBox under `System Preferences > Security & Privacy > General`, and then run `sudo "/Library/Application Support/VirtualBox/LaunchDaemons/VirtualBoxStartup.sh" restart`, otherwise, you might encounter errors like `failed to open /dev/vboxnetctl: No such file or directory` when launching cluster.

 ### Launch Cluster

 Now you can launch the Alluxio cluster with Hadoop as under storage by running the script under deploy/vagrant: